 The Company continues to be subject to a number of risks common to companies in similar stages of development.
 Principal among these risks are the uncertainties of technological innovations, dependence on key individuals, development of the same or similar technological innovations by the Company's competitors and protection of proprietary technology.
 The Company's ability to fund its planned clinical operations, including completion of its planned trials, is expected to depend on the amount and timing of cash receipts from future collaboration or product sales and/or financing transactions.
-The Company believes that its cash and cash equivalents and marketable securities of \$80.6 million at March 31, 2016 will enable the Company to maintain its current and planned operations for the foreseeable future.
+The Company believes that its cash and cash equivalents of \$35.7 million at September 30, 2015, plus the proceeds from the IPO and concurrent private placement of common stock completed in October 2015 (see Note 14), will enable the Company to maintain its current and planned operations for the foreseeable future.